-Our vision is to make intelligent robots available to everyone – to help us with manual work in manufacturing, in the office and at home.
-This goal necessitates robots with greatly increased sensitivity and perception capabilities, but simplified and cheaper hardware.
+Our vision is to make intelligent robots available to everyone – to help us in manufacturing, in the office and at home.
+Sensors are a key technology to bring robots “out of the cage”, but current sensor systems are complex and expensive.

 Joint position sensors or encoders are indispensible for any robot arm.
 Our technology determines the joint states remotely, using only a camera and an image processing software.
 The software accurately localizes patterns on the robot arm, indicated in green in the picture, and calucates calculates the joint positions from these visual measurments.

 These sensors measure 3D force and 3D torque, usually between the robot arm and the tool.
 They allow for force control and teaching of motions.
 Our solution relies on a very simple passive, elastic structure, which bends when forces are applied.
 This bending is observed by the camera and converted to a force/torque signal by our image processing software.

 Tactile sensors provide a pressure or contact profile, similar to touch we feel on our skin.
 They offer rich feedback about the grasping process and are thus essential for adaptive and sensitive grasping processes.
 RoVi's camera-based solution requires only a passive and low-cost foam bar on the fingers, which deforms on pressure.
 Our image processing software derives a tactile signal from the observed deformation.

 The following shows some exemplary use cases and applications for robots using our sensing system.
 Do not hesitate to tell us about your application!
 We will provide a quick evaluation of what our technology can do to solve your automation problem!